EcolaTan/I-Am-A-Legacy-Proposed-Website/README.md

 # I Am A Legacy Website Proposition
-A sample website created for and proposed to a local NGO which is I Am A Legacy.
+A proposed website created for a local Philippine NGO that is called I Am A Legacy.
 This was made as a course requirement for a purposive communcation class.

 # Built using
 - Javascript